David McCann (rugby union)

 He attended Royal Belfast Academical Institution, with whom he won the Ulster Schools' Cup in 2016 and 2017, played club rugby with Banbridge, and joined the Ulster academy ahead of the 2018–19 season.
 He won Academy Player of the Year in the 2020 Ulster Rugby Awards.
 He captained Ulster 'A' and the Ireland under-20s.
 He made his senior debut for Ulster on 2 October 2020 in a 35–24 home victory against Benetton Treviso, and signed a senior contract ahead of the 2020–21 season.
+He was named Uster's men's player of the year and rugby writers' player of the year for the 2023-24 season in the 2024 Ulster Rugby Awards.